Chick Hearn: Music

 Hearn can be heard on the Pink Floyd album The Wall (at the 4:07 mark of the song "Don't Leave Me Now" as "Pink" flips through television channels just before destroying his television set leading into the song "Another Brick in the Wall Pt.
 3").
 This clip of Hearn appears to have been taken from an actual game between the Lakers and Bulls which was probably recorded during the 1978–79 season.

 Before the playoffs in the 1986 season, Hearn released a 12-inch rap single "Rap-Around".
 The song features Hearn in the studio re-creating many of his most famous 'Chickisms' and was distributed by Macola Records (who distributed an early Dr. Dre/Ice Cube group "World Class Wreckin' Cru").
 The song was played on Los Angeles television and radio stations, including the Lakers' televised games.

 Death

-During the summer of 2002, Hearn suffered a fall at his home in Encino, California, and struck his head causing serious injury.
+During the summer of 2002, Hearn suffered a fall at his home in Encino, Los Angeles, and struck his head causing serious injury.
 Three days later, on August 5, 2002, he died of his injury.
 He was 85.
 He was interred in the Holy Cross Cemetery in Culver City, California, next to his son Gary and his daughter Samantha.
 Chick and Marge would have celebrated their 64th wedding anniversary on August 13, 2002.